-Studies have shown that the body depletes its stores of nutrients when under stress, mainly protein and the B vitamins as well as vitamins C and A. A deficiency of magnesium, which helps muscles relax, has been linked to “Type A” or high-stress personalities.
+Studies have shown that the body depletes its stores of nutrients when under stress, mainly protein and the B vitamins and vitamins C and A. A deficiency of magnesium, which helps muscles relax, has been linked to “Type A” or high-stress personalities.
 Every single muscle that we hold in tension, often for years and even when we are asleep, is consuming energy, B vitamins, vitamin C, calcium and magnesium – to name but a few.
 If you are under prolonged stress or are at risk for hypertension, consume foods high in potassium, such as fresh orange juice, squash, potatoes, apricots, limes, bananas, avocados, tomatoes, and peaches.
 It would help if you also increase your intake of calcium.
-Poppy and sesame seeds, as well as yoghurt, cheese, tofu, almonds and chickpeas, contain it.
+Poppy and sesame seeds and yoghurt, cheese, tofu, almonds, and chickpeas contain it.

 Since every person is unique, nutritional needs vary to some degree.
 Changing your diet and establish healthy eating habits will probably take several months.
 Experimenting and taking the time to reform your eating will have very positive immediate and long-term effects.
 Choose foods that you enjoy and try to make meals pleasurable times.
 Eat a relaxed meal.
 Continue your healthy diet and supplements even after the period of stress has passed so that your body.
 The goal is to maintain maximum health with good nutrition, exercise, and active stress management.

 The stress response triggers off high levels of the hormones adrenaline and cortisol.
 Our body produces those regardless of the type of stress experienced.
-It may vary from emergencies (an impending car accident, for example) to slower-acting stresses (such as pressure at work, traffic jams or drinking coffee or alcohol).
+It may vary from emergencies (an impending car accident, for example) to slower-acting stresses (such as pressure at work, traffic jams, drinking coffee or alcohol).

 A well-balanced diet is crucial in preserving health and helping to reduce stress.
-Certain foods and drinks act as powerful stimulants to the body and hence are a direct cause of stress.
-This stimulation, although quite pleasurable in the short term, can be quite harmful in the long run.
+Certain foods and drinks act as powerful stimulants to the body and are a direct cause of stress.
+Although quite pleasurable in the short term, this stimulation can be quite harmful in the long run.